ParthMody/SARAL/README.md

 The vignette pool is a fixed research artifact.
 Each vignette combines a structured applicant profile, a machine recommendation, a field observation, and a defined relationship between field signal and recommendation.

-`scripts/seed_cases.py` loads the versioned v2 stimuli; it does not generate cases probabilistically.
-Each vignette preserves its study-defined identifier, structured record, recommendation, field-note content, condition, signal direction, arm, and assignment metadata.
+`scripts/seed_vignettes.py` loads the versioned v2 stimuli; it does not generate cases probabilistically.
+Each vignette preserves its study-defined profile identifier (pair_id), structured record, recommendation, field-note content (English), condition, signal direction, arm, and pool version.

+All sixteen profiles are grounded in GR ZoPuDho-0810/Pr.Kr.96/2018/ZoPaSu-1 (Maharashtra SRA eligibility framework).
+Treatment signals are paraphrased from the Phase 1 verification corpus (260 PMAY field observations, Maharashtra, 2026) and GR-documented disqualification clauses (D1–D4, VP1–VP6, Track A/B).
+Control notes are neutral procedural verification statements matched in length and format.

 The stimulus set used in the reported study is immutable.
 Any substantive revision creates a new version rather than replacing the original.